toniov/es-builder/README.md

 # Compatibility

 - Compatible with Elasticsearch 2.x search API
+- Node.js version
-- It has been transpiled to ES5 using [Babel](https://babeljs.io/), so it is compatible with old Node.js versions (> 0.12.0)
+  - As a required module: It has been transpiled to ES5 using [Babel](https://babeljs.io/), so it is compatible with old Node.js versions (> 0.12.0)
+  - As a global module (REPL): > 6.0.0

 # ToDo List